Advanced recovery technologies offer the ability to recover and recycle many materials commonly sent to landfill today.

-The Pathway and River Cleanup is an annual City event held on the first Sunday in May.
+The Pathway and River Cleanup is an annual City event planned for the first Sunday in May has been moved to May 26.
 During the cleanup, thousands of registered volunteers help remove litter in Calgary’s parks and along our city’s pathways and river banks.

 To participate: Please contact email@example.com to register yourself, a group of colleagues, family or friends.
 Timing and location: will be determined once we register, though likely a few hours mid-day.